jackjet870/AuthenticationServiceStack/README.md

 ### 4.AuthServiceStack.AuthProvider.SimpleFreshTokenProvider
 which wraps token-refresh.

+### 5.Resource-Server Application's Consume Authentication-Filter
-# How to generate an Authentication Database instance?
+#### How to generate an Authentication Database instance?
 Setup your connectionStrings section in Web.config,you can refer to the example _AuthCenter_ Run the following command on your Package-Manage-console targetting  "AuthServiceStack.AuthModel.EF" project Or your App (your app should inherits models/entities of "AuthServiceStack.AuthModel.EF" )